n1d3v/Micacord/README.md

 <h6 align="center">A Discord client made with WinUI 3.</h6>

 # Why does this exist?
 This is a remake of Naticord but in WinUI 3 and way better.
-I made this cause
+I made this cause:

 1. Mica looks good.
 2. Windows 11 needs more fluent-style apps.
+3. Just why not?

 This is currently only supported on Windows 11.
 I plan to support Windows 10 soon.
 # Preview